How to Get Disability Benefits in Michigan

 You file your disability claim with Social Security, but Michigan DDS will determine whether you're medically eligible for Social Security disability benefits.

-If you live in Michigan and are unable to work due to illness or injury for at least a one-year period, you could be eligible for Social Security disability (SSDI) or Supplemental Security Income (SSI) benefits.
-These federal programs provide monthly cash payments to qualified individuals.
+Michigan residents who are unable to work full-time due to a medical condition for at least twelve months may qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+These federal programs provide monthly cash payments to people who aren't able to engage in substantial gainful activity for one year or longer.

 What Are My Chances of Getting Disability Benefits in Michigan?